TerjeBruoygard/TerjeModsScripting/Wiki/en/Radiation/README.md

 **Final protection: 95%**

+#### Method #2 (Optional)

+For more fine-tuning you can prescribe protection to certain clothes, depending on the strength of radiation.
+This distribution will not take into account the standard settings specified in Method #1, but also takes into account the influence (weight) of body parts.

+To do this, you will need to override the required clothing through your mod.

+See [Modding Wiki](../Modding/README.md#TerjeRadiation) for more information on customization.

-## 🗃️ Protective Containers:
+## 🗃️ Protective Cargos:
-For safe visits to radiation zones, use **protective containers**.
+For safe visits to radiation zones, use **protective cargos**.
 These are containers that prevent radiation accumulation on items stored inside them.
 They are indispensable for carrying and protecting valuable items when exploring radiation zones.
 - 📦 **Radiation Protection Box** — 60 slots
 - 💼 **Radiation Protection Suitcase** — 35 slots